 Courts in California have found HGN test results to be sufficiently reliable to be introduced in evidence at trial

-The HGN test is considered a reliable and valid testing procedure.14 Hence, HGN test results may be admitted in evidence to corroborate or attack the allegation that you had been driving under the influence of alcohol.15
+The HGN test is considered a reliable and valid testing procedure to help police determine whether there is probable cause to arrest you for DUI.14 Hence, HGN test results may be admitted into evidence to corroborate or attack the allegation that you had been driving under the influence of alcohol.15

 Consequently, prosecutors almost always have officers testify as to the